 It's worthwhile looking carefully at the courses available at each university, especially since the highest-ranked universities may not be the best for the legal specialisation that you're interested in.

-To start your research, here's each of New Zealand's law schools compared.
+To start your research, here are the law schools in New Zealand compared.

 - Top-ranked law school in New Zealand with a solid global reputation.